nopSolutions/nopCommerce-Docs/en/developer/plugins/how-to-write-plugin-4.00.md

 > [!IMPORTANT]
 > After each project build, clean the solution before making changes.
 Some resources will be cached and can lead to developer insanity.

 ## Handling requests.
-Controllers, models and views
+Controllers, models, and views

 Now you can see the plugin by going to **Admin area → Configuration → Plugins**.
 But as you guessed our plugin does nothing.
 It does not even have a user interface for its configuration.
 Let's create a page to configure the plugin.